pozasl/Developpez-le-front-end-en-utilisant-Angular/README.md

 &copy; DelivWeb

 ## Development environment
-For conveniance a devcontainer with NodeJS and Google-Chrome is provided.
+For convenience a devcontainer with NodeJS and Google-Chrome is provided.

 Otherwise you need to install nodejs and npm then run `npm instal`

-Run `ng serve` for a dev server.
-Navigate to `http://127.0.0.1:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server with hot reloading and navigate to `http://127.0.0.1:4200/`

 ## Building